 - Has the area been affected by any natural hazard or disaster before?
 If so, when did it happen and what happened?
 Were some areas affected more than others?
 Why did that happen?
-Where are these areas located? - What has been done in the area to protect the community against natural hazards and reduce the effects of any hazard? - What are the hazards likely to affect the area in the future?
-What would be the possible effects? - Where is the nearest safe place to go to in the event of specific natural hazards? - What still needs to be done in the locality to protect against possible hazards?
+Where are these areas located? - What has so far been done in the area to protect the community against natural hazards and to reduce the effects of any hazard? - What are the hazards that are likely to affect the area in the future?
+What would be the likely effects? - Where is the nearest safe place to go to in the event of specific natural hazards? - What still needs to be done in the locality to protect against possible hazards?